JohnPMills/modern-saturn/content/_index.md

       We know depression can make you feel isolated.
 It can be helpful to chat with with other people who understand what it's like.
 At Gamers vs.
       Depression, we just have these discussions and provide this support for each other over a game.
+Whether you play a one off game or join a team, we are all here for the same reason.
     actions:
       - label: JOIN NOW
         url: 'https://discord.gg/X7QysZ287U'